fengyuanchen/cropperjs/README.md

 - Supports scaling (flipping)
 - Supports multiple croppers
 - Supports to crop on a canvas
-- Supports to crop image in the browser-side by canvas
+- Supports to crop an image in the browser-side by canvas
 - Supports to translate Exif Orientation information
 - Cross-browser support